An efficient all-optical switch using a lambda atom in a cavity QED system: Conclusion

 Various parameters may be adjusted to optimize aspects of the dynamics such as the visibility of the switching states ($D$), the switching times and on/off switching time asymmetry.
-In all configurations considered here, only a handful of photons in the control field(s) are dissipated during switching events.
+In all configurations considered here, only a handful of photons in the control field(s) are scattered during switching events.
 In the near infrared regime, this corresponds to $\lesssim$10~aJ-scale optical logic.
-We emphasize that although these devices are manifestly quantum mechanical systems that rely on both the discreteness of the internal Hilbert spaces and the mixed character of low-lying energy eigenstates (in the `natural' basis of an un-coupled system), and involve countable numbers of energy quanta, the operational dynamics are principally dissipative, the field states remain essentially coherent at all times, and the devices are robustly-suited for classical logic applications.
+We emphasize that although these devices are manifestly quantum mechanical systems that rely on both the discreteness of the internal Hilbert spaces and the coherent mixing of low-lying energy eigenstates (in the `natural' basis of an un-coupled system), and involve countable numbers of energy quanta, the switching processes are principally dissipative, the field states remain essentially coherent at all times, and the devices are robustly-suited for classical logic applications.
 As complex systems engineering looks towards an emerging ultra-low energy standard \cite{Mill10b}, `quasi-classical' devices like these are likely to be a critical aspect of future optical engineering.